-To control pests at all life stages and prevent insect resistance, phosphine gas concentration needs to reach 300 parts per million (ppm) for seven days (when grain is above 25°C) or 200ppm for 10 days (between 15-25°C).
-Insect activity is slower in cooler grain temperatures so require longer exposer to the gas to receive a lethal dose.
-24
+To control pests at all life stages and prevent insect resistance, phosphine gas concentration needs to reach 300 ppm for seven days (when grain is above 25°C) or 200 ppm for 10 days (between 15-25°C).
+Insect activity is slower in cooler grain temperatures so require longer exposer to the gas to receive a lethal dose. $^{14}$